Fodor's Expert Review Dotombori-dori

 If you only have one night in Osaka, Dotombori-dori is the place to go.
-Once Osaka's old theater district, Dotombori-dori is now a neon-lighted pedestrian street filled with restaurants, shops, and the shouts of countless touts each proclaiming (usually falsely) that their restaurant is the only one worth visiting.
-Stop at Ebisu-bashi to watch street musicians attract crowds as spiky-haired twentysomethings practice the art of nampa (the elaborate, amusing, and uniquely Japanese method of chatting people up).
+Once Osaka's old theater district, Dotombori-dori is now a neon-lighted pedestrian street filled with restaurants, shops, and the shouts of countless touts, each proclaiming (usually falsely) that their restaurant is the only one worth visiting.
+Sadly, many of the restaurants on the main street are being replaced by drugstores catering to overseas tourists, but the side streets in the area are a culinary treasure-trove.
+Stop at Ebisu-bashi to watch street musicians attract crowds and tourists gather by the river.
 Stroll along the riverfront walkways to avoid the crowds, or slip into Hozenji Yokocho Alley, two blocks south of Dotombori-dori, to splash water on the moss-covered statues at Hozenji Shrine or dine in any of the excellent restaurants hidden away on this quiet street.
-To get here, take Mido-suji subway line to Namba and walk north two blocks up Mido-suji.